 Creighton 3-point sharpshooter Ballock 5th starter to leave

-OMAHA, Neb.
-(AP) Mitch Ballock, one of the top 3-point shooters in Creighton history, will not return to the Bluejays in 2021-22.
+OMAHA, Neb. – Mitch Ballock, one of the top 3-point shooters in Creighton history, will not return to the Bluejays in 2021-22.

 The school confirmed Thursday night that Ballock had signed with an agent and will pursue pro opportunities.